AwesomeController/serious-business/kickstarter/body_copy.md

 The case design for the Awesome Controller currently exists only in our mind's eye.
 We need to create an actual design that can be sent off and manufactured.

 If we have time and resources, we would love to add support for more classic game systems.
 So far we only support Nintendo systems, but this is not out of one-sided fanboyism.
 We'd like to support Sega, Atari, Playstation, etc as well.
-System support is one of the most difficult parts of the Awesome Controller project, however, and takes significant time and skill.

 1) Bluetooth
 2) Case Design